 With so many avenues of researching a subject online, it is hard to know if you are getting the truth, so we ask ourselves, “Is it true?”
-One way for us to see if we are getting the facts or not and reliable information is to use the library’s digital library.
+One way to see if we are getting the facts and reliable information is to use the library’s digital library.

 These resources use articles compiled from relevant encyclopedias, handbooks, reference resources, and print publications, including newspapers and magazines.
 Moreover, some of these resources are for pure entertainment or can be used to learn a new skill or brush up.

-Patrons can log into the digital library from home (except where noted, “library-use only”) with their library card, username, and/or password.
+Patrons can log into the digital library from home (except where noted, “library-use only”) with their library card, username, and password.
 Are you having trouble accessing any of the online resources listed below?
-Be sure to contact us via Ask-A-Librarian or calling us today.
+Be sure to contact us via Ask-A-Librarian or call us today.